-Interstitial cystitis causes pain above the bladder, in the pelvis, or in the lower abdomen, and the frequent and urgent need to urinate, sometimes with incontinence.
+Interstitial cystitis causes pain over the bladder, in the pelvis, or in the lower abdomen, and the frequent and urgent need to urinate, sometimes with incontinence.

-Doctors need to examine the inside of the bladder with a flexible viewing tube (cystoscopy) and do a biopsy of the bladder.
+Doctors examine the inside of the bladder with a flexible viewing tube (cystoscopy) and sometimes do a biopsy of the bladder.

-There is no cure, but symptoms can be relieved with changes in diet and urination habits, drugs to relieve pain, and pentosan.
+There is no cure, but symptoms can be relieved with changes in diet and urination habits, medications to relieve pain, and pentosan.

 Interstitial cystitis was once thought to be relatively uncommon.
 However, doctors now think it may be more common than originally thought and that it may be responsible for other problems, such as chronic pelvic pain.
 Although men and children can be affected, about 90% of cases of interstitial cystitis occur in women.

 The cause is unknown.
 But doctors think that damage to the cells lining the bladder may allow substances in urine to irritate the bladder.
 Cells usually involved with allergic reactions (mast cells) may be involved in bladder changes, but their exact role is unclear.

 Initially, people with interstitial cystitis may have no symptoms.
 Symptoms usually appear gradually and worsen over years as the bladder wall is damaged.
 People have pain or pressure over the bladder or in the pelvis or lower abdomen.
 People also feel the need to urinate frequently and urgently, often many times per hour.
 Symptoms worsen as the bladder fills and diminish when people urinate.
 In very severe cases, people may sit on the toilet for hours, letting urine dribble out continuously.